 Computer Assisted Tomography (CT)

-Upon your doctor examining you to determine what part of the body your pain is coming from, he or she may decide to use a CT scan or Computer Assisted Tomography (CAT) to further examine the inside of your body.
+Upon your doctor examining you to determine what part of the body your pain emanates from, he or she may decide to use a CT scan or Computer Assisted Tomography (CAT) to further examine the inside of your body.
 For example, the CT scan will gather additional information in order for your doctor to determine your diagnosis and formulate a treatment plan to bring the very best health care to you.

-Why Conduct a Computer Assisted Tomography?
+Why Conduct a Computer-Assisted Tomography?

 How to Conduct a CT Scan